seifehab1m/yalent/README.md

 - Generate accessible and semantic UI markup.
 - Refactor components and improve state management logic.
-- Debug UI issues related to reactivity and Zustand state.
-- Enhance user interactions with animations (like toast notifications).
 - Write this README file clearly and professionally.

 ---